In summer 2019, artist Esther Collins brought collaborative design to Swale and Milton Creek Country Park.

 Would you like to work in a team, learning new skills and sharing ideas?

 We’re looking for people to get involved in hands-on, creative workshops to test out ways of building both physical structures and community spirit together.
-Share your knowledge of the local area, the community activities that are happening now, and what you would like to happen in the future.

 Join our mailing list: http://eepurl.com/gvuU_z

 Joinery has been devised through conversation and collaborative design activities with Sittingbourne residents.
-The project explores grassroots methods of designing and making new buildings, with the longer term aim of creating a permanent ‘barn’ in Milton Creek Country Park to be owned and run by local residents.
+The project explores grassroots methods of designing and making new buildings, with the longer-term aim of creating a permanent ‘barn’ in Milton Creek Country Park to be owned and run by local residents.

 Artist Esther Collins will draw on ideas from socially engaged practice and ‘barn raisings’.